Ben Williams (referee): Teaching career

 During his refereeing career, Williams was a public high school teacher in the Australian Capital Territory, where he has taught at Melba High School, Belconnen High School, and Lyneham High School.
 In 2020 he was promoted to an executive position at the University of Canberra High School Kaleen where he continues to teach physical education.
+And from 2026 to now, he is teaching at Shirley Smith High School as a executive teacher and the head teacher of physical education.